Song requests, music through your Twitch chat bot

 to display the current volume.«!Volume value»

-to set the volume, with«value»
+to set the volume, where the«value»

-being a number from 1 to 100«!Volume up»
+is a number from 1 to 100.«!Volume up»

-to increase/decrease the volume by«value»
+to decrease the volume by«value»

-, being a number from 1 to 100.
+being a number from 1 to 100.

 !SkipSong chat command - Skip the current song